logo

 Counseling Degrees and Programs in New Jersey

-The Garden State of New Jersey has several colleges and universities offering counseling degree programs in the major areas of practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+The state of New Jersey has several colleges and universities offering counseling degree programs in the major areas of practice: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 If you are interested in a counseling career in New Jersey, you will need to choose a school with a counseling program in the area you’d like to practice.
 Choosing the right program is an important first step because most counseling careers require a degree.
 Furthermore, nearly all of the counseling degrees offered in New Jersey are at the graduate level, as a master’s degree in counseling is often required for licensure.
-In addition to numerous on-campus programs, working professionals and busy students may be interested in the online or hybrid counseling degrees offered in New Jersey that offer greater flexibility.
+In addition to numerous on-campus programs, working professionals and busy students looking for greater flexibility may be interested in the online or hybrid counseling degrees offered in New Jersey.

 Quick Facts

-• There are 15 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in New Jersey.1,2
+• There are 26 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in New Jersey.1,2

-• Of the counseling schools in New Jersey, 1 offers an associate’s degree, 0 offer a bachelor’s degree, 0 offer a certificate, and 15 offer a master’s or advanced degree.1,2
+• Of the counseling schools in New Jersey, 6 offer an associate degree, 1 offers a bachelor’s degree, 9 offer a certificate, and 15 offer a master’s or advanced degree.1,2

 • 3 schools offer a degree in marriage and family therapy.1,2